-Chemical dependency centers help individuals and their families to find solutions to the difficult problem of drug and alcohol addiction.
-Through psychological care, medical treatment, medication when necessary, and a wide range of therapeutic resources, a drug and alcohol rehab center can help you kick the habit with almost any drug of addiction.
-A big part of choosing the right treatment program is finding a chemical dependency center that employs staff members who have extensive professional experience and compassion and know how to employ evidence-based medical treatment and therapies with the goal of helping you to achieve a healthy, drug-free and alcohol-free lifestyle.
+Chemical dependency centers help individuals and their families find solutions to the difficult problem of drug and alcohol addiction.
+Through psychological care, medical treatment, medication and therapeutic resources, a drug and alcohol rehab center can help you beat your addiction.

 What Is Chemical Dependency?

-If an individual suffers from chemical dependency, it is imperative that he or she seeks treatment as soon as possible.
-Chemical dependency centers work closely with individuals suffering from addiction to any illicit substance.
+If an individual suffers from chemical dependency, it is imperative that she seeks treatment as soon as possible.
+Chemical dependency centers work closely with individuals suffering from substance abuse.
 Many who require treatment for chemical dependency are addicted to multiple drugs and alcohol or have co-occurring mental disorders that require treatment as well.

 What Are the Stages of Dependency?

 Chemical dependency usually occurs in five stages that describe the progressive effects of drug and alcohol abuse.
 We believe that, like all medical disorders, the earlier you receive treatment, the more likely you will experience a successful and lasting recovery from chemical dependency.
 The five stages of dependency include the following:

 - Experimentation – The first time someone uses drugs or drinks for pleasure is the beginning of experimentation.

 - Regular Use – People who consistently use over time experience health, financial and relational problems even prior to addiction.